chauff/IN4325/projectCoreIR.md

 # Core IR project

+There are three expected outputs:

+1. Project proposal (mandatory, but ungraded - you will receive feedback)
+2. Intermediate project report (mandatory, but ungraded - you will reeive feedback)
+3. Final project report (mandatory, graded)

-You can choose between two types of projects.
+You can choose between two types of projects: reproducing a human-in-the-loop IR paper or investigating a research idea of your own.

 ## 1. Reproducing a human-in-the-loop IR paper